Sravyaaa/Sravyaaa/README.md

 ### 👩‍💻 About Me

-I'm an AI architect, data analyst, and researcher specializing in machine learning, deep learning, MLOps, and scalable AI systems.
+I'm an Data Engineer, Data analyst, and researcher specializing in machine learning, deep learning, MLOps, and scalable AI systems.
 I’m passionate about building real-world AI applications and exploring the frontier of **Generative AI**, **LLMs**, and **intelligent agents**.

 🎓 Master’s in Data Analytics @ Clark University
 🌍 Worcester, MA